ranfysvalle02/Interactive-RAG/blog.md

 **This Interactive RAG tutorial leverages:**

 * **Dynamic Strategy Adjustment:** Unlike traditional RAG approaches, users can fine-tune chunk size, number of sources, and other parameters on-the-fly, tailoring the LLM's response to their specific needs.
-* **ActionWeaver Integration:** ActionWeaver seamlessly integrates external tools and services with LLMs through function calling.
+* **Function Calling API Integration:** Function Calling API seamlessly integrates external tools and services with LLMs.
 This allows users to seamlessly incorporate their own data sources and tools into their RAG workflow.
-There will be a follow up blog post around the implementation details using ActionWeaver.

 **Benefits:**